Roman86/tailwindcss-scoped-preflight/README.md

 For ease of use, there are 3 pre-bundled isolation strategies available (as named imports) that cover 99% cases:

-- `isolateInsideOfContainer` - everything is protected from preflight, except specified Tailwind root(s).
+- `isolateInsideOfContainer` - everything is protected from the preflight styles, except specified Tailwind root(s).
   Use it when you have all the tailwind-powered stuff **isolated under some root container**.
-- `isolateOutsideOfContainer` - protects specific root(s) from preflight - Tailwind is everywhere outside.
+- `isolateOutsideOfContainer` - protects specific root(s) from the preflight styles - Tailwind is everywhere outside.
-  Use it when you have tailwind everywhere as usual, but you want to **exclude some part of the DOM** from preflight styles.
+  Use it when you have Tailwind powered stuff everywhere as usual, but you want to **exclude some part of the DOM** from being affected by the preflight styles.
-- `isolateForComponents` - everything is protected from preflight, except components marked with specified selector.
+- `isolateForComponents` - everything is protected from the preflight styles, except components marked with the selector of your choice.
-  Use it when you want preflight styles to be applied **only to particular elements** immediately (without extra roots or wrappers).
+  Use it when you want the preflight styles to be applied only to particular elements **immediately** (without extra roots or wrappers).
   Good for components - just specify some unique css class for all your components and use them anywhere.

 > Although all the strategies allow you to specify a number of selectors - it's recommended to use one short selector to avoid CSS bloat as selectors repeat many times in the generated CSS.